Botulism: Prevention

 Low-acid foods have pH values higher than 4.6.
 They include red meats, seafood, poultry, milk, and all fresh vegetables except for most tomatoes.
 Most mixtures of low-acid and acid foods also have pH values above 4.6 unless their recipes include enough lemon juice, citric acid, or vinegar to make them acidic.
 Acid foods have a pH of 4.6 or lower.
 They include fruits, pickles, sauerkraut, jams, jellies, marmalades, and fruit butters.

-Although tomatoes usually are considered an acid food, some are now known to have pH values slightly above 4.6.
+Although tomatoes usually are considered an acidic food, some are now known to have pH values slightly above 4.6.
 Figs also have pH values slightly above 4.6.
 Therefore, if they are to be canned as acid foods, these products must be acidified to a pH of 4.6 or lower with lemon juice or citric acid.
 Properly acidified tomatoes and figs are acid foods and can be safely processed in a boiling-water canner.

 Oils infused with fresh garlic or herbs should be acidified and refrigerated.
-Potatoes which have been baked while wrapped in aluminum foil should be kept hot until served or refrigerated.
-Because the botulism toxin is destroyed by high temperatures, home-canned foods are best boiled for 10 minutes before eating.
+Potatoes that have been baked while wrapped in aluminum foil should be kept hot until served or refrigerated.
+Because high temperatures destroy the botulism toxin, home-canned foods are best boiled for 10 minutes before eating.
 Metal cans containing food in which bacteria are growing may bulge outwards due to gas production from bacterial growth or the food inside may be foamy or have a bad odor; cans with any of these signs should be discarded.

 Any container of food that has been heat-treated and then assumed to be airtight, but shows signs of not being so, e.g., metal cans with pinprick holes from rust or mechanical damage, should be discarded.
 Contamination of a canned food solely with C. botulinum may not cause any visual defects to the container, such as bulging.
 Only assurance of sufficient thermal processing during production, and absence of a route for subsequent contamination, should be used as indicators of food safety.